harmonicalchemy/modular-emacs/README.md

 RMS may not remember this, but I sat at a table not far from him many times during lunch at Mary Chung's (Kendall Sq.
 Cambridge MA)...
 Is Mary Chung's still open after all these years?
 Was it even called Mary Chungs?
 I believe Mary Chung's was the secret meeting place for many early FSF meetings!
 Probably secret super computer design meetings _(Thinking Machines)_ as well...
 And who knows what other DARPA High Tech secret meetings may have been held there tucked away in a dark corner!

 OMG!
 Maybe I was part of a secret-operation-gone-bad and they wiped some of my memories!!!
-That may explain why...  _(nevermind)_...
+That may explain why...  _(never-mind)_...

-One thing I do remember was that **Hot&Sour soup** _(at what ever that Chinese restruant on Broadway near Kendall Sq. (not far away from Eli Heffron & Sons Computer Junk Yard .
+One thing I do remember was that **Hot&Sour soup** _(at what ever that Chinese restaurant on Broadway near Kendall Sq. (not far away from Eli Heffron & Sons Computer Junk Yard .
 PDP11 Gold mine) was called?)_ was the best in the universe!
 I have many fond memories about sitting studiously alone at a table _(on a gloomy New England rainy day)_ with a warm savory steaming bowl of H&S soup _(scallions sprinkled on top)_ in front of me, my laptop on the side... _(em... er...
 Oh!
 With my HP-15c rpn calculator sitting next to a graph-paper log/notebook, mechanical pencil, engineering scale/straight edge, and possibly a small shapes template as well.)_  School Days...
 LOL   At least I didn't have to carry a slide rule.
 Abacus?
-LOL I was talking about the soup somewhere in that stack overflow above. `%^)`  Maybe we should get back to the subject at hand _(install this already ok?)_
+LOL I was talking about the soup somewhere in that stack overflow above. `%^)`  Maybe we should get back to the subject at hand _(install this already OK?)_
 :octocat:

 #### Install SBCL on Mac OS: